August 20, 2022

 Video lessons and virtual simulations are considered as one of the most effective ways to transfer new knowledge to employees and help them develop their skills.
 It is even backed by a study published in Psychology Today, which has shown that the human brain can process and retain video information up to 60,000 times faster than text.
 With this in mind, it’s needless to say that this strategy should be incorporated into your employee development in 2021.

 Keep in mind, however, that there’s a correct way to deliver your video lessons and simulations.
 It’s not as easy as simply recording an hour-long tutorial or presentation and sending it to your employees.
 To ensure that your employees will effectively learn and absorb your content, it is incredibly important to keep them short and no longer than two minutes.
 Always get straight to the point and cut out any introduction sequences or unnecessary information.
 You can also combine them with other learning strategies to increase engagement and retention from your learners.
 For instance, add subtitles or supporting notes to deliver the key points.
 You can also reinforce some quizzes or games every after your video lessons and virtual simulations to improve the learning outcomes of your employees.
+Additionally, consider providing video content to supplement your training programs, whether they’re scrum training courses, retail courses, hospitality training courses, or any other course.

 Mentoring programs typically have two core benefits: help new hires quickly absorb and understand the organization’s culture, policies, and processes, and support non-performing employees to excel further and become the best version of themselves.
 The learning process is simple—mentors will share their knowledge and experience with their mentees and closely supervise them until they can function well on their own.
 But, it’s not just the mentees who will benefit.
 It’s a win-win solution since your mentors will also develop their leadership and communication skills along the way.